hachahoud/100-days-of-code/log.md

 Day 23.
 **Tooday's progress**: I went through some documentations and videos to learn more about bootstrap in order to use it in my web app.

+Day 24.
+**Today's progress**: Today I modified the base template for my app using bootstrap4, now that I actually learned how to integrate it with django.